compensation: Competitive pay, paid training, tuition plan, and a generous benefit package employment type: employee's choice non-profit organization

 Those with the following qualifications and experience are encouraged to apply:

-Crisis prevention certification (such as CPI) within 90 days of hire.
+Crisis prevention certification (such as CPI) within six months of hire.

 We employ a sophisticated Electronic Health Records System (EMR), modern HR software, along with Telemedicine, video conferencing, and video phone links between all of CODA's multiple sites.